Immunotherapy Treatment for Lung Cancer

 However, from the last a few years immunotherapy treatment has brought a new hope to many patients.

 Immunotherapy is a type of cancer treatment that strengthens the immune system to fight against several types of cancer.
-Compared to other cancer therapies, like radiation therapy and chemotherapy, immunotherapy is both an accessible and affordable option.
-However, immunotherapy is yet very less common than surgery, chemotherapy, or radiation therapy.
+Compared to other cancer therapies, like radiation therapy and chemotherapy, immunotherapy has become a standard treatment option for eligible patients.
+However, these drugs are often very expensive, and treatment costs can be significant.

 Immunotherapy is often used to treat people with stage 3 or stage 4 lung cancer.
 It is considered as a successful treatment option for both small cell and non-small cell lung cancer.